papermerge/documentation/source/User's Manual/getting_started.rst

 declaration.
 In this sense - scanned documents, which are usually in PDF or TIFF format, are perfect match.

-Anoter important thing - if you take a picture of a paper document with your mobile phone - you'll have a file in jpeg format (or maybe png file format).
+Another important thing - if you take a picture of a paper document with your mobile phone - you'll have a file in jpeg format (or maybe png file format).
 In context of Papermerge that picture of a document (though just a single jpeg file) is a valid one page document.
 Generally speaking, pictures of the